Three Red Sea underwater data cables have been cut as Houthi attacks continue in the vital waterway

 Meanwhile, the British military's United Kingdom Maritime Trade Operations center on Monday separately warned of a new attack in the Gulf of Aden.
 The private security firm Ambrey described the vessel targeted as a Liberia-flagged, Israel-affiliated container ship that sustained damage and issued a distress call.

-The Houthis did not immediately claim the attack, but it typically takes them several hours before they acknowledge an assault.
+The Houthis “will continue to prevent Israeli navigation or those heading to the ports of occupied Palestine until the aggression is stopped and the siege on the Palestinian people in the Gaza Strip is lifted,” Saree said.

+The U.S. Navy's 5th Fleet, which patrols the Middle East, and MSC didn't respond to questions about the attack.

-It remains unclear how the Houthis could attack the subsea cables themselves.
-The rebels are not known to have the diving or salvage capability to target the lines, which sit hundreds of meters (feet) below the surface of the waterway.
+It remains unclear how the Houthis could attack subsea cables themselves.
+The rebels aren't known to have the diving or salvage capability to target the lines, which sit hundreds of meters below the surface of the waterway.

 However, subsea cables can be cut by anchors, including those dropped from some of the ships that have been disabled in attacks.
 A drifting ship with its anchor scraping the sea could be the culprit.